-How to Get Something Out of Your Eyes Safely
+How to Get Something Out of Your Eyes with 7 Easy Steps

 We have all experienced getting something in our eyes.
 It's so easy for an eyelash, a speck of dust or dirt to get blown into our eyes.
 I think you'll agree that it's an annoying experience.
 It can also be dangerous in some cases, especially when chemicals or pointed objects are involved.
 Luckily, there are several ways to get something out of your eyes.

 The eyes are very delicate and sensitive, so it's important that you know how to get something out of your eyes quickly and correctly.
 Aside from that, it's also crucial that you become aware of how to take care of your eyesight on a daily basis.

 Signs That Something is In Your Eyes